How much does a Loader make?

 How to earn more as a Loader?

-- Improve your skills through training and certifications.
+- Improve skills and gain experience.